mohmiim/MLIntroduction/session-5/README.md

 the rest will be the same as in session 4 but we will use the all_features vector as our training sample.

-Then lets re-train our model and run the tests, what do you find ?
+Then let's re-train our model and run the tests, what do you find?

 This [Notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-5/Session_5_ensemble.ipynb) has the full code.

-In my tests Accuracy went up to 99%
+In my tests, Accuracy went up to 99%

 ## Congratulations

-If you have been following along the 5 sessions, Congratulations we covered so much, we build simple linear model, approximated non linear functions, built a system for recognizing charts type form an image and improved it is acuracy till we reached 97%.
+If you have been following along the 5 sessions, Congratulations we covered so much, we build simple linear model, approximated non-linear functions, built a system for recognizing charts type form an image and improved it is accuracy till we reached 97%.
 Learned what is Convolution neural network, Training set data augmentation, Transfer learning and Machine Learning model ensemble you should be proud :)

 ## 3. Assignment

-Can you try different model combinations to produce better results ?
+Can you try different model combinations to produce better results?